2020 Architecture and Landscape Architecture Camp

 The University Park campus is located within driving distance of many major cities, including Harrisburg (1.5 hrs., 90 mi.), Pittsburgh (3 hrs., 137 mi.), Philadelphia (3.5 hrs., 194 mi.), Baltimore (3.5 hrs., 155 mi.), Washington, D.C.
 (4 hrs., 190 mi.), New York City (5 hrs., 250 mi.), and Toronto (6.5 hrs., 304 mi.).

 Camp participants will reside in the Penn State residence halls while the camp is in session (beginning Sunday evening through Thursday afternoon).
 If campers arrive prior to Sunday, or need additional lodging after the camp concludes, any arrangements for lodging are the responsibility of the camper.
-(Please contact John Farris at JLF30@psu.edu if you have any questions).
+(Please contact Ann Goeke at email@example.com if you have any questions).
 All residence hall areas have television lounges and pay laundry facilities.
-Pay phones are available in the commons areas.
-Bed linens are provided.
 Participants should bring a pillow, pillowcase, blanket, soap, towels, clothes hangers, portable fan, alarm clock, and other personal items.

 Attendees may indicate one roommate preference on the registration form.
 Listing a roommate preference does not guarantee enrollment of the roommate in the program.
 If no preference is indicated, the housing office will assign a roommate.